All you need to know about 12 vs. 24 Volt LED strips | Wired4Signs USA

 Q: Are all LED lights 12 volts?

-A: The answer is no – and in fact most of our LED strips are 24V.
-We carry a few models in 12V, and then there is our Visive range which is 48V LED light strip for very long installation.
+A: The answer is no — and in fact most of our LED strips are 24V.
+We carry a few models in 12V, and then there is our Visive range which is 48V LED light strip for very long installations.
 Each has its own pros and cons.

 Recent projects